GaryHopeMS/MSBuildLab330/Lab Script.md

 ## Connecting to Azure Open AI with Semantic Kernel

-Let's implement the Semantic Kernel service so we can generate more interesting responses from our chosen LLM.
+Let us implement the Semantic Kernel service so we can generate more interesting responses from our chosen LLM.

-The first method we need to implement is to generate responses to our chat prompts, as previously mentioned these responses are called completions.
+The first method we need to implement is to generate responses to our chat prompts, these responses are called completions.
-We will implement the method that calls Azure OpenAI Service using the Semantic Kernel model plugin for Azure OpenAI.
-This will allow us to generate a chat completion from one of the deployed LLMs for a given user prompt from a user.
-The method will also need to return the generated response text as well as the number of tokens for the prompt and the response (completion).
+You will implement the method that calls Azure OpenAI Service using the Semantic Kernel model plugin for Azure OpenAI.
+This will allow the application to generate a chat completion from one of the deployed LLMs for a given user prompt.
+The method will need to return the generated response text as well as the number of tokens used for the prompt and the response (completion).

 ### What are tokens and why do they matter
 Large language model tokens refer to the basic units of text processed by the model.
-These tokens can represent words, parts of words, or even punctuation marks, depending on the tokenization method used in that specific model.
+These tokens can represent words, parts of words or even punctuation marks, depending on the tokenization method used in that specific model.
 Tokenization is the process of breaking down text into these manageable pieces that allows the model to handle a wide variety of vocabulary and linguistic structures efficiently.
 In training the models learn to predict the next token in a sequence, given the previous tokens, which enables it to generate coherent and contextually appropriate text.
 This approach forms the backbone and magic of how models understand and generate human-like text, making tokenization a crucial aspect of natural language processing in AI.
-Tokens are used to meter, provision, and rate limit access to large language models in order manage and optimize resource allocation, ensure fair usage, and control costs.
-Given this a token is not just a unit of text (on average about 4 characters) but serves as an abstraction of computational resources for processing of an input text or generating output text.
+Tokens are used to meter, provision and rate limit access to large language models in order to manage and optimize resource allocation, ensure fair usage and control costs.
+Given this, a token is not just a unit of text (on average about 4 characters) but serves as a measure of the computational resources needed for processing of an input text or generating output text.

 ### Implementing GetChatCompletionAsync()

 1. Open the **Services/SemanticKernel.cs** file.
-2. Inspecting this class you will see that there is already code to provide the service with a initilized local instance of the Sematic Kernel (you dont need to change anything in this step)
+2. On inspecting this class, you will see that there is already code providing the service with an initilized local instance of the Sematic Kernel (you dont need to change anything in this step)

 ```csharp
    //Semantic Kernel